Kyle-Gagnon-99/libreactor/README.md

 To install the library download the release, clone the repo, copy the .so file to the repo and run one command.
 That's it!

 ## Downloading the release
-To download the release as is first, clone the repo to your machine.
+To download the release as is, first, clone the repo to your machine.

   ```$ git clone git@github.com:Kyle-Gagnon-99/libreactor.git```
 (This is assuming you are using ssh.
 If you are not use the HTTPS link to the repo)